 The C# Job System

-The new C# Job System takes advantage of multiple cores in a safe and easy way.
-Easy, as it’s designed to open this approach up to C# scripts and to allow users to write fast jobified code, and safe because it provides protection from some of the pitfalls of multi-threading such as race conditions.
+The new C# Job System takes advantage of the multiple cores in today's computers.
+It’s designed to open this approach up to C# user scripts and allows users to write safe, fast, jobified code while protecting against some of the pitfalls of multithreading such as race conditions.

 Take advantage of multiple cores